UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/joystick.rst

    Joystick Stick Axis.

 Stick Axis
-   Which axis either of the sticks are moving on Left/Right Stick Horizontal, Left/Right Stick Vertical.
+   Which axis either of the sticks are moving on Left Stick Horizontal/Vertica, Right Stick Horizontal/Vertical.

 Shoulder Triggers